ngzhankang/fullStackedWebDevelopmment/worksheets/weekly_report/weekly_report_5.md

 ## What have I done last week

--   Worked on...
--   Worked on...
+-   Worked on frontend and backend
--   Changed....
+-   Changed wireframe design
+-   Changed some of the markdowns

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
--   Changed....
+-   Try to get the frontend roughly done and focus more on backend
+-   Change anything if required

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
--   Lecturer is awesome.
+-   Nil